2020–2021 Thai protests: Third wave (February 2021 – April 2021)

-After protestors took a break in December 2020 and January 2021 as Thailand was hit by a second wave of COVID-19 infections during the pandemic in the country.
+Protestors took a break in December 2020 and January 2021 as Thailand was hit by a second wave of COVID-19 infections during the pandemic.
 During the break from street protests, the movement continued to voice their opinions online, while prominent members faced legal battles.
 Between November and December 2020, 38 individuals were charged with lese-majeste.
 A student was arrested at his dormitory at 3.00 a.m. on 14 January 2021, leading to a flash protest at the local police station.

 On 16 January 2021, five protesters at a flash protest targeted at lese-majeste law were arrested by anti-riot police, marking the first street protest in 2021.
 A small explosion from a ping-pong bomb was heard which was apparently thrown at the approaching police, raising concerns of increasing violence.
 A member of a protest security group was kidnapped on the same day and was later found on 17 January, which state security personnel were thought to be the perpetuator.

 On 19 January 2021, Benja Apan from Thammasat group went to Iconsiam shopping mall owned by Sirindhorn and Charoen Pokphand group to protest holding signs saying "Monopolizing the vaccine to give the spotlight to the monarchy", directly linked to Vajiralongkorn's Siam Bioscience drug company.
 She was harassed and assaulted by Iconsiam guard.

 On 1 February, in response to 2021 Myanmar coup d'état, Thai and Myanmar protesters organised an event at the Myanmar embassy in Bangkok, resulting in three arrests.
 On 10 February, the protesters held the first street rally in months, to protest the detention of four prominent members who were charged with lese majeste, among others.
 In the evening, explosive sound was heard, and an empty tear gas canister was found.
 The police, without any investigation, readily told reporters that the canister was stolen from prior rallies.
 Ten activists were briefly detained for hanging protest banners.

 On 13 February, the protesters held a peaceful demonstration at Democracy Monument and the City Pillar Shrine.
 However, clashes between them and the police happened in the evening, with video of riot police stomping a men dressed in a medic uniform.
 Eleven more activists were detained, and #ตำรวจกระทืบหมอ ("police stomped doctor") trended the country's Twitter.